How to Start a Business in Tampa, Florida

 While sole proprietors and single-member LLCs have the option to use their social security numbers, multi-member LLCs, corporations, and all businesses with employees must get an EIN.

 You can get your EIN online fairly quickly and easily using the IRS’s EIN Assistant.
-However, if you’re starting a business in the U.S. as a non-U.S. resident, or if you just prefer to mail in an application or call in, there are many ways to apply for an EIN.
+However, if you’re starting a business in the U.S. as a non-U.S. resident, you’ll need to apply for your EIN by mail, fax, or phone.

 A Florida DBA, or “doing business as” name, allows your company to conduct business under a name other than its legally registered name.
 Also known as a fictitious name or trade name, they’re a popular choice among many business owners, especially sole proprietors.